1994 Belarusian presidential election

 Presidential elections were held in Belarus on 23 June 1994, with a second round on 10 July.
 They were the first national elections held in Belarus since the country seceded from the Soviet Union three years earlier.
 The result was an overwhelming victory for Alexander Lukashenko, who received 81% of the vote in the second round.
 Voter turnout was 79% in the first round and 71% in the second.

 Background

-On 15 March 1994 the Supreme Council adopted the Constitution of Belarus, which made Belarus a democracy with a presidential system.
+On 15 March 1994, the Supreme Council adopted the Constitution of Belarus, which made Belarus a democracy with a presidential system.
 Until the ratification of the constitution, Chairman of the Supreme Council Myechyslaw Hryb had effectively ruled as both the head of state and head of the parliament.

 The Constitution set the age requirement for presidential candidates at 35 and demanded at least 10 years of residency in the Republic of Belarus.
 Candidates could be proposed by 70 members of the Supreme Council, provided they also gathered 100,000 public signatures.
 For an election to be legitimate, it needed at least 50% voter participation and was conducted using a two-round system.

 On 6 April the Central Commission of the Republic of Belarus for Elections and Referendums established a timeline for the first presidential election, which outlined the role of local initiative groups in nominating candidates.

+Electoral system

+The president of Belarus is elected using the two-round system.
+If no candidate obtains over 50% of the vote, a second round is held with the top two candidates.
+The winner of the second round is elected.
+A turnout quorum of 50% is applied.